zhaoweny/SpreadSheet/ReadMe.md

 Dependency
 -----

-This project depend on these project followed:
+This project depend on these project followed to work corrrectly:

  * [JEP](http://www.cse.msu.edu/SENS/Software/jep-2.23/doc/website/index.html) from
  [cse.msu.edu](http://cse.msu.edu).
  * [JUnit](http://junit.org) if you want to run the test.
+ * [OpenCSV](http://opencsv.sourceforge.net/) for the csv reader/writer support.

 License
 -----